-Early this year, while we were discovering the beautiful small town of Marchegg (Austria) and its surroundings, we bumped into the floodplains of March/Morava River, which signals the border between Austria and Slovakia.
-After walking and cycling around the area, we thought paddling the March should definitely be on our to-do list.
-And to make the journey even longer, after some research, we realized we could join the March River from Thaya River which also originates from the Chech Republic.
-That’s how the idea of kayaking the Thaya & March/Morava, from Breclav (CZ) to Marchegg (AT) came out, and it turned out to be a great weekend getaway.
+While we were visiting Austria’s beautiful small town Marchegg and its surroundings early this year, we bumped into the March/Morava River floodplains, which flag the border between Austria and Slovakia.
+Once we wandered and cycled around the area, we thought paddling the March should definitely be on our to-do list.
+After doing some research, we realized we could make the water journey even longer, joining the March River from the Thaya River.
+That’s how the idea of kayaking the Thaya & March/Morava, from Breclav (CZ) to Marchegg (AT), came out, and it turned out to be a great weekend getaway.

-Summary of our Trip: Kayaking the Thaya & March/Morava from Breclav (CZ) to Marchegg (AT)
+Summary of our kayaking the Thaya & March from Breclav (CZ) to Marchegg (AT) trip

-We chose a chilly weekend in July, with air temperatures of no more than 23 degrees, which was perfect to complete this lovely kayak trip.
+In July, we chose a chilly weekend with air temperatures of no more than 23 degrees, just perfect to complete this lovely kayak trip.
 The only BIG downside was the vast number of mosquitos!
 Luckily we brought mosquito repellent for skin and clothes: I can not imagine what would have been without it.

 Total distance: 77km Hours: 11h30′ Days: 2